Agalsidase beta (By injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Chest pain, fast or uneven heartbeat, trouble breathing, dizziness
+- Chest pain, fast or uneven heartbeat, trouble breathing, lightheadedness, dizziness, fainting

 If you notice these less serious side effects, talk with your doctor: